-Craig and Dail are located on the west side of Loch Etive, and are two and five miles respectively from a public road.
-Both properties are accessible by vehicle (with high clearance), by sea, bike or on foot.
-Be aware that although you can park in the garden at Craig, at Dail there is a five minute walk from the car parking space to the cottage, and wheelbarrows are provided for you to transfer your luggage.
+Craig is located on the west side of Loch Etive, and is two miles from a public road.
+It is accessible by vehicle (with high clearance), by sea, bike or on foot.
+There is parking available right outside the cottage at Craig.

 Marks the end of the road, and start of the forestry track which leads you through Bonawe Quarry and up the loch.
-Passable on foot, by mountain or hybrid bicycle or vehicle with high clearance.
+Passable on foot, by mountain bike or vehicle with high clearance.

 Access by land

 The track up to Craig is currently in excellent condition as it has just been relaid (May 2019).
 Most vehicles will be able to access the cottage without problems, but avoid any that are very low.
 There are still the occasional bump in the track, and the quarry can be a bit bumpy in places.
 Extreme weather may affect the surface, but if you have any concerns then please get in touch.
 Craig lies two miles up the track from Bonawe Quarry and I normally allow 20 minutes to drive from the quarry up to Craig.